0xnehasingh/MemeX_/README.md

 ## Overview

-MemeX transforms iconic memes (e.g., $PEPE, $DOGE) into interactive digital agents called *Memegents*.
-These agents are not just static images—they chat, play games, interact on social media, and even engage in autonomous DeFi operations.
-With on-chain IP registration, AI-driven content creation, and blockchain-based security, MemeX empowers creators and communities to monetize creativity while retaining full ownership of their digital assets.

----
+MemeX is an innovative ecosystem that transforms traditional static iconic meme tokens (e.g., $PEPE, $DOGE) into dynamic, interactive AI-powered characters called Memegents.
+These characters:

+- **Chat** with users in real-time.
+- **Entertain** through battles, mini-games, and comedic interactions.
+- **Engage** on social media, posting and responding to trends.
+- **Monetize** MemeX empowers creators and communities to monetize creativity via on-chain staking, combining blockchain (NEAR Protocol/Aurora) and social mechanics

 ## 🌟 Key Features